 Written by Kayla Thackeray

-ASTM D790 is a testing method to determine the flexural (bending) properties of reinforced and unreinforced plastics, high-modulus composites, and electrical insulation materials.
-This guide is designed to introduce you to the basic elements of an ASTM D790 flexure test, and will provide an overview of the testing equipment, software, and specimens needed.
-However, anyone planning to conduct ASTM D790 testing should not consider this guide an adequate substitute for reading the full standard.
+ASTM D624 is a common test method used to determine the tear strength of vulcanized rubber and thermoplastic elastomers.
+Due to the specimen shapes often used, this test is sometimes called a trouser, angle, or crescent test.
+This guide is designed to introduce you to the basic elements of an ASTM D624 test and will provide an overview of the testing equipment, software, and specimens needed.
+However, anyone planning to conduct ASTM D624 testing should not consider this guide an adequate substitute for reading the full standard.

 Is ASTM D624 The Right Standard for Me?